Micro-Solubilizes the Hydrocarbon and Encapsulates It

 Originally Engineered to Meet Strict Standards set by the United States Navy

-At the request of Navy personnel at the San Diego Naval Station, Dr. McNeely began work on a water-based dispersant for use during ship refuelling operations.
+At the request of Navy personnel at the San Diego Naval Station, Dr. McNeely began work on a water-based dispersant for use during ship refueling operations.

 - It had to completely disperse the oil so it could remain in the water column without sinking to the bottom or floating on the surface.
 This process allows maximum biodegradation of the dispersed oil.